tinbit25/GIT-AND-GITHUB/tech.md

 7. You want to push the changes you've made in `file.txt` to GitHub.

 ---
-1. Start by creating a new directory called `LocalRepoProject` on your computer.
-Inside this directory, create a file named `hello.txt`, and open it in a text editor.
-Add the text "Hello, Git and GitHub!" to the file and save it.
-Then, initialize a Git repository in the `LocalRepoProject` directory and set the default branch to `main`.
-2. Add the `hello.txt` file to the staging area so Git can track it, and then commit the file with a descriptive message, such as "Add hello.txt with greeting."
-3. Next, go to GitHub and create a new repository named `LocalRepoProject`, ensuring that it is not initialized with a README, .gitignore, or license file.
-Link your local Git repository to this new GitHub repository by adding the GitHub repository URL as a remote.
-Finally, push your committed changes from your local repository to the `main` branch of the GitHub repository.
+### 1: Clone the Repository
+Begin by cloning the repository from GitHub into a directory named `TobeLocal` and navigate into that directory.
+### 2: Make Changes and Commit
+Within the `TobeLocal` directory, create a new file called `notes.txt`, add a specific text to it, and commit the changes.
+### 3: Fork and Link the Repository
+Fork the repository to your own GitHub account, and then update your local repository to point to the newly created fork by modifying the remote URL.
+### 4: Push Further Changes
+Make additional modifications to `notes.txt`, commit those changes, and push them to your forked repository.

 ## Understanding Branches in Git